gphat/censorinus/README.md

 Note that StatsD's counters support an additional sample rate argument, since counters can be multiplied by the sample rate downstream to give an accurate number.

+## Bypassing

+You can also supply a `bypassSampler = true` argument to any of the client's methods to send the metric regardless.
+Note that the sample rate will *also* be sent.
+This is a convenience method to allow you to do your own sampling and pass that along to this library.

 # Notes